lostintangent/gistpad-mcp/README.md

 - `--starred` - Include starred gists in the list of MCP resources _(Note: The `list_starred_gists` tool is always available)_
 - `--daily` - Include daily notes in the list of MCP resources _(Note: The `list_daily_notes` tool is always available)_
 - `--markdown` - Filter the list of gists that are returned, to only those that are composed of Markdown files.

+## 🧰 Troubleshooting

+- <u>Not seeing a gist in your list?</u> Rhe GistPad MCP server caches your gist list during the lifetime of its server process (for performance reasons), and so if you add/edit/delete a gist externally, you may need to tell GistPad MCP to refresh itself.
+You can do this by triggering the `refresh_gists` tool.